Good Grief From A Friend

 Later on, David steals another man’s wife and contrives a plan to have that man murdered on the battlefield.
 David thinks he’s gotten away with it until Nathan, the loyal friend, shows up to confront David with his sin.
 Nathan didn’t want to see David fail, but he wanted to give him a chance to confess and repent.

 Near the end of David’s life, one of David’s sons, Adonijah, wanted to take the throne for himself.
 Many of the officials in David’s palace jumped on the bandwagon, but loyal Nathan did not.
 In fact, Nathan even got word to the King about Adonijah’s plans.
-As a result, David asked Nathan to anoint Solomon as king.
+As a result, David asked Nathan to anoint his son Solomon as king.

 During David’s life, Nathan wrote David’s biography.
 If Nathan was just a mindless Yes-man, he could have easily left out the messy parts of David’s life.
 But the loyal friend wanted to show future readers that we all mess up, but God forgives and restores us when we repent.